signalfx/signalfx-agent/deployments/k8s/README.md

    be emitted for the agent container.

  - All pod monitoring must be done in a single, centralized agent instance.
-   The agent should will vertically quite well so more CPU or (to a lesser extent) memory will help it monitor a very large Fargate-based cluster if needed.
+   The agent should scale vertically quite well so more CPU or (to a lesser extent) memory will help it monitor a very large Fargate-based cluster if needed.
 You can also deploy the agent as a sidecar container on each pod but this is generally unnecessary and somewhat wasteful of resources.